VivusHub/Vivus/README.md

 ```

 ### Event List
-To get a list of your events current hosted on Vivus Create, you need the following parameters:
+To get a list of your events hosted on Vivus Create, you need the following arguments:
 * `id` [String] - ID of the event if you are updating or deleting an event.
 * `username` [String] - Your username.
 * `pgn` [String] - Offset the return event list by this number.